All Products

 -

-Define the input parameters for the function.
-Parameter names must match those in your function code.
+If required, configure the input parameters for the function.
+The parameter names must match the parameters that your function expects to receive.
 The values can be constants or flow variables.

 Multi-branching Settings